---

 3. Save your changes

-Targeting and dynamic rules allow you to serve different values based on user attributes.
+Targeting and dynamic rules let you serve different values based on user attributes.

-Using targeting and rules requires creating [Entities](/docs/flags/vercel-flags/dashboard/entities) first, since targeting and rules are based on entities.
+Using targets and rules requires creating [Entities](/docs/flags/vercel-flags/dashboard/entities) first, since they're based on entities.

 1. Click the **Target** icon next to an environment